iamdudeman/NodeBlues/README.md

 If you want to persist data you can use a Database instance.
 You can load data every time your server starts to keep testing data or you can ignore that step and have a fresh testing environment every time the server starts.
 By calling the save function before a route calls "respondWith" you can save the current state of the database.

-It was named after the Japanese name "Blues" for *Proto*man from the Megaman video game series.
-It is very light weight and easy to use.

 ---